How do I enrol?

 Can I visit the Kindergarten?

 If you wish to tour our lovely kindergarten, visitors are welcome throughout the year.
-Simply call us on 9886 4759 to arrange a time for a tour, to be able to chat with staff and to observe our children at play.
+Simply call the school on 9803 8311 to make a booking.

 When can my child start 3 year old kinder?